Environmental Laws & Regulations

 Hazardous Chemicals Control Ordinance regulates the import, export, manufacture and use of non-pesticide hazardous chemicals.

-Product Eco-responsibility Ordinance provides a legal basis for introducing producer responsibility schemes, the first one on plastic shopping bags levy has commenced.
+Product Eco-responsibility Ordinance provides a legal basis for introducing producer responsibility schemes, the first one on plastic shopping bags charging has commenced.

 These ordinances are enforced through the issuance of licences and permits for controlled activities.
 The failure to hold a valid licence or permit when engaging in such activities can result in penalty and imprisonment.